We are pleased to bring you the following IronPly® related frequently asked questions. Still have a question not answered? Reach out to us here.

 Yes.
 However, make certain the existing floor is a sound, level, clean, and solid structure before putting another floor on top of it.

 Yes.
-All the hardwoods in IronPly® plywood underlayment come from plantations and sustainable sources.
+All the wood veneers in IronPly® plywood underlayment come from plantations and sustainable sources.
 IronPly® plywood underlayment panels contain no tropical hardwoods or species from endangered forests.
 Go green with the Patriot Timber Family of Panel Products.